worldviewer/react-worldviewer-prototype/README.md

 I'm going to work on getting through my image display problem for now, but in the long term, I should probably reach out to Apigee to better understand what the correct approach should be here.

+My next approach is to use the Usergrid client to retrieve assets.

 ### Part 3: The Node Backend